lucashode/mdu_documentation/README.md

 class MilitaryDrone(Drone):
     blueprint: Uniform(*blueprints.militarydroneModels)
 ```

+This way we can spawn Military/Civilian Drones and gave them the DroneBehavior.

+By the way this is expendable for new kinds of flying objects like birds for examples.

 ## Bounding Boxes and Labelling

 One of the objectives of this project was to generate datasets to train machine learning models.
 To do so, we need labelled images, with the position of every important objects on the image.